 The Monterey Bay Zen Center was founded in 1988 in Carmel, California.
-Katherine Thanas, a resident teacher at Tassajara Zen Mountain Center in Big Sur, agreed to teach at MBZC weekly.
+(Karin Sobun) Katherine Thanas, a resident teacher at Tassajara Zen Mountain Center in the Big Sur Ventana, agreed to teach at MBZC weekly.

 MBZC is a Buddhist meditation community following the Soto Zen tradition brought to Japan by the 13th century Japanese Master Eihei Dogen.
 In 1959, Shunryu Suzuki Roshi introduced this tradition in San Francisco.
 He founded the San Francisco Zen Center and Tassajara Zen Mountain Center, and taught meditation as inseparable from everyday life.

 Sobun Katherine Thanas trained for more than 20 years at San Francisco Zen Center with Shunryu Suzuki Roshi, Dainin Katagiri Roshi, Zentatsu Baker Roshi, and Tenshin Anderson Roshi.
 She was ordained as a Soto Zen priest in 1975, received Dharma Transmission in 1988 from Tenshin Anderson Roshi, and later that year became founding teacher at MBZC where she taught through her decease.
 In 2002 she was installed as the first Abbot of Santa Cruz Zen Center, also continuing there through 2012.
 (Biography information and links provided by SweepingZen.com)

 Soto Zen meditation, as taught at Monterey Bay Zen Center, consists of sitting upright and still on a floor cushion, bench, or chair, while paying attention to the breath.
 Meditation is central to the practice of Zen Buddhism because through meditation people are able to observe the habitual patterns of their minds and learn to truly experience the present moment — the “here and now.”